On the Landscape of One-hidden-layer Sparse Networks and Beyond: Experiments

 \subsection{Sparse-dense Non-linear Networks}

-We also provide experiments for non-linear networks motivated by Theorem \ref{thm:deep-non-linear}.
-In Figure \ref{fig:deep-sparse-non-linear}, we use the dataset with $d_y=10$ and prune all layer weights except the final layer to guarantee $n$ connections for each output neuron.
+Second, we conduct experiments for deep sparse non-linear networks motivated by Theorem \ref{thm:deep-non-linear} to verify that the large width of the final layer in an SD net would preserve a benign landscape as the dense network, and the full rank property of each hidden-layer output matrix.
+The numerical findings are shown in Figure \ref{fig:deep-sparse-non-linear}, where we use the dataset with $d_y=10$ and prune all layer weights except the final layer to guarantee $n$ connections for each output neuron.
 For reasonable comparison, the input neurons all have at least a directed path to one final output.
-And we will also examine each neuron in the last hidden layer is \textit{effective}.
-During optimization, we discover default initialization gives really slow convergence for Sigmoid activation.
-Thus we multiply $\sqrt{400}$ at the beginning for each weight when adopting Sigmoid function.
+We will also examine whether each neuron in the last hidden layer is \textit{effective}.
+During optimization, we discover that default initialization gives really slow convergence on the CIFAR10 dataset.
+Hence we multiply each weight by $10$ after initialization when running on the CIFAR10 dataset.

 For non-linear networks in Figure \ref{fig:deep-sparse-non-linear}, we observe that all sparse structures could obtain near-zero training loss, which matches our theoretical finding.
-Moreover, we discover that the first few hidden layers outputs are full rank, but the later layers become rank deficient even for dense networks in the second row of Figure \ref{fig:deep-sparse-non-linear}.
-Specifically, the rank of the hidden layer varies drastically in Tanh activation during training but finally becomes nearly full rank as well.
-We suspect that such phenomenon could be caused by numerical overflow and the saturation of activations \footnote{For Sigmoid activation, $\lim_{z\to \pm \infty}\sigma(z) = (1\pm 1)/2$.
-For Tanh activation, $\lim_{z\to \pm \infty}\sigma(z)=\pm 1$.
-For ReLU activation, $\sigma(z)=0, z<0$.}, or small default initialization since the rank maintains unchanged for Sigmoid activation after weight scaling.
-We also conduct additional experiments related to weight scaling in Appendix \ref{app:add-exp}.
+Moreover, we discover that the outputs of the first few hidden layers are full rank, but the output matrices of the later layers become rank deficient even for dense networks in Figure \ref{fig:deep-sparse-nl-1a}.
+We suspect that such a phenomenon could be caused by numerical overflow from the saturation of activations and the small default initialization.
+When applied to the CIFAR10 dataset with large initialization, we discover a stable rank phenomenon in Figure \ref{fig:deep-sparse-nl-1c}.
+Thus, we could confirm that the outputs of hidden layers are nearly full rank.

-Note that ReLU is not an analytic function, we find it still has near-zero loss even with large sparsity, though the training has a long distinct stuck period at origin and oscillates around at last.
-Furthermore, the rank variation under ReLU is also strange.
-For dense NN, it preserves full rank property in the first few layers but becomes rank deficient at the last few hidden layers.
+Additionally, we also attempt the non-analytic ReLU activation in Figure \ref{fig:deep-sparse-nl-1b}, though our theory does not cover it.
+We find it still has near-zero loss even with a large sparsity.
+But the training has a long distinct stuck period at the origin and oscillates around at last, and the rank variation under ReLU is also strange.
+For dense NNs, it preserves full rank property in the first few layers but becomes rank deficient at the last few hidden layers.
 When applied to sparse NNs, the rank drops quickly during training but does not recover at last.
+We view such phenomenon as future work.